Canisback/pantheon/README.md

 **Changelog :**

+ * 1.3.1 :
+     * Add a locked function to check if at least one limiter is locked

  * 1.3.0 :
      * Add custom str function for pantheon that returns the rate limits details
      * Fixed a rate limit bug not counting a request when creating a new limit